Battle of Cape Ortegal

 The Battle of Cape Ortegal was the final action of the Trafalgar campaign, and was fought between a squadron of the Royal Navy and a remnant of the fleet that had been defeated earlier at the Battle of Trafalgar.
-It took place on 4 November 1805 off Cape Ortegal, in north-west Spain and saw Captain Sir Richard Strachan defeat and capture a French squadron under Rear-Admiral Pierre Dumanoir le Pelley.
+It took place on 4 November 1805 off Cape Ortegal, in north-west Spain and saw Captain Sir Richard Strachan defeat and capture a French squadron under Counter-admiral Pierre Dumanoir le Pelley.
 It is sometimes referred to as Strachan's Action.

 Dumanoir had commanded the van of the line at Trafalgar, and had managed to escape the battle having suffered relatively little damage.
 He initially attempted to continue the fleet's mission and enter the Mediterranean, but fearful of encountering strong British forces, changed his mind and headed north to skirt round Spain and reach the French Atlantic ports.
 On his journey he encountered two British frigates and drove them off; shortly afterwards he encountered a single British frigate and gave chase to it.
 The frigate led Dumanoir within range of a British squadron under Strachan, who was patrolling the area in search of a different French squadron.
 Strachan immediately gave chase, while Dumanoir fled from Strachan's superior force.
 Strachan's squadron took time to form up, but he was able to use the frigates attached to it to harass and slow the French, until his larger ships of the line could catch up.

 There then followed several hours of fierce fighting, before Strachan was able to outmanoeuvre his opponent and double his line with frigates and ships of the line.
 The French ships were then overwhelmed and forced to surrender.
 All four ships were taken back to Britain as prizes and commissioned into the Navy.
 Strachan and his men were handsomely rewarded by a public who viewed the successful outcome as completing Nelson's victory at Trafalgar.

 Background

 Dumanoir escapes

-Four French ships of the line stationed towards the head of the combined fleet's line escaped the Battle of Trafalgar under Rear-Admiral Pierre Dumanoir le Pelley, and sailed southwards.
+Four French ships of the line stationed towards the head of the combined fleet's line escaped the Battle of Trafalgar under Counter-admiral Pierre Dumanoir le Pelley, and sailed southwards.
 Pelley's initial intention was to carry out Villeneuve's original orders, and make for Toulon.
 The day after the battle he changed his mind, remembering that a substantial British squadron under Rear-Admiral Thomas Louis was patrolling the straits.
 With a storm gathering in strength off the Spanish coast, Pelley sailed westwards to clear Cape St Vincent, prior to heading north-west, and then swinging eastwards across the Bay of Biscay, aiming to reach the French port at Rochefort.
 His squadron represented a still-considerable force, having suffered only slight damage at Trafalgar.
 In escaping from Trafalgar Dumanoir's flagship, Formidable had jettisoned twelve 12-pounder guns from her quarterdeck in order to lighten her load and effect her escape.
 Dumanoir doubled Cape St Vincent on 29 October and made for Île-d'Aix, entering the Bay of Biscay on 2 November.